 I want someone else to work with me on this survey.
 How do I do that?

-Qualtrics Support provides some information on how to collaborate on a survey.
-In order to do so, each person must have an account.
+Qualtrics Support provides information on how to collaborate on a survey.
+To do so, each person must have an account.

 Who can access my surveys and view responses?

-Typically, only you will be able to access your surveys and view the data obtained from them.
-However, in order to facilitate customer service, the Business Productivity team may at times access your account to look at the content and structure of your surveys.
+Typically, only you can access your surveys and view the data they collect.
+However, to facilitate customer service, the Process Innovation team may at times access your account to review the content and structure of your surveys.
 We will never share or distribute your surveys without your permission.
-Business Productivity will not access data obtained from a survey (i.e., respondents and responses) without the survey owner’s explicit permission.
+The Process Innovation team will not access data obtained from a survey (i.e., respondents and responses) without the survey owner’s explicit permission.

 What is the difference between an anonymous survey link and a unique link?